MicrosoftDocs/visualstudio-docs/docs/test/walkthrough-creating-and-running-unit-tests-for-managed-code.md

 The minimum requirements for a test class are:

-- The `[TestClass]` attribute is required in the Microsoft unit testing framework for managed code for any class that contains unit test methods that you want to run in Test Explorer.
+- The `[TestClass]` attribute is required on any class that contains unit test methods that you want to run in Test Explorer.

-- Each test method that you want Test Explorer to run must have the `[TestMethod]` attribute.
+- Each test method that you want Test Explorer to recognize must have the `[TestMethod]` attribute.

 You can have other classes in a unit test project that do not have the `[TestClass]` attribute, and you can have other methods in test classes that do not have the `[TestMethod]` attribute.
-You can use these other classes and methods in your test methods.
+You can call these other classes and methods from your test methods.

 ## Create the first test method

 In this procedure, you'll write unit test methods to verify the behavior of the `Debit` method of the `BankAccount` class.
-The `Debit` method is shown previously in this article.

 There are at least three behaviors that need to be checked: